guide

 Disclosure: Some links below are affiliate links.
 If you sign up through them we may earn a commission at no extra cost to you.
 We only recommend tools we'd genuinely suggest to a friend.
 See our full disclosure.

 The hardest part of content isn’t writing it — it’s deciding what to write.
+(Once you’ve picked an idea, how to write a blog post covers turning it into something people read.)
 Most solopreneurs don’t quit posting because they run out of time; they quit because they run out of ideas, stall, and then feel guilty about the gap.
 This guide fixes the idea problem two ways: a bank of 30 specific content ideas sorted by what each one does for your business, and a simple system for generating more on demand so you’re never stuck again.
+(For search-driven ideas specifically, see how to do keyword research.)

-A quick principle before the list: good content does one of four jobs — it attracts new people, builds trust with the people already watching, converts the ready ones, or retains existing customers.
+A quick principle before the list (it’s the heart of content marketing): good content does one of four jobs — it attracts new people, builds trust with the people already watching, converts the ready ones, or retains existing customers.
 A healthy feed mixes all four.
 If everything you post is “buy my thing,” you train people to scroll past.
 If nothing ever points to your offer, you stay broke.
 Balance is the whole game.
+(Consistent on-theme content is also how you build a personal brand — and you can stretch each idea further with content repurposing and produce it faster by batching.)

 Attract: ideas that reach new people